Caroline-A/Medical_education/Search_strategy.md

 ## 4. Searches in ProQuest Education

 Preliminary test searches done April 2022.
-Final searches done 04.05.2022.
+Main search done 04.05.2022.
+An update search was done 10.01.2023 to get publications from 2022 (by filtering for publication year = 2022, 14 results).
+The number of results below are from the main search.
 * Platform: ProQuest, Advanced Search
 * Databases: ProQuest Education Database (1988-present).